What is a DO?

 - Spinal fusion

 What are the side effects of OMT?

-There are usually no side effects of OMT other than possible soreness for one to two days after manipulation.
+There are no side effects of OMT other than possible soreness for 1 to 2 days after manipulation.
 Of course, the degree of potential soreness depends on the approach used by your physician.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.